School of Communication M.A. alumna Mae Kerr is a marketing coordinator - social media for American Eagle Outfitters.

 The University has extensive partnership arrangements with established and new media organizations and offers the Point Park News Service.
-This pioneering wire service, one of the best in the country, makes student print, photography and video work available for publication to an ever-expanding list of media organizations.
+This pioneering wire service makes student print, photography and video work available for publication to an ever-expanding list of media organizations.

 Tailored to the Busy Adult

 The 36-credit M.A. program is designed for career-directed students.
 The degree can be completed in as little as two years on a part-time basis.
 An extremely motivated student may complete the program in one year by taking 12 credits per semester.
 (The M.A./M.B.A. program requires additional time.)

 Graduate courses are taught regularly in the evening so students with daytime jobs may complete the program while working.
 Evening classes meet once a week, and students can complete two courses a semester by attending classes two nights a week.